Zulko/gix/README.md

 <p><a href='https://zulko.github.io/gix/#/home' target='_'><img src='./docs/screenshot.jpeg'/></a></p>

+## Main features
-- No account needed, no privacy issues, no server costs: just GIF in your browser.
+- Gix runs entirely in your browser - no account needed, no privacy issues, no server costs.
-- Share your projects as (long!)
-URLs, so others can build on your work.
+- Social GIFing: share your projects as (long!)
+URLs, so others can remix them.
-- Freely create, combine, caption and animate.
+- Creative freedom: create, combine, caption and animate.
 - An interface that ~~is clean and intuitive~~ makes your GIFs look good by comparison.